 Being an au pair means planning to fully infiltrate yourself into somebody else’s family.
 It’s not something that has a one hundred per cent success rate as you can swiftly find out by asking others about their experiences, but there are definitely things you can do to help make it a success.
 Bringing a present for your family goes down well, and being willing to try everything is also appreciated.
 Most families will be very interested in anything you can tell them about where you’re from so having something local to give them will earn you brownie points.
 Something you should be prepared for is that it is an essential requirement that you are able to act like a complete clown.
 The girls pretty much made me their personal performing monkey and took endless delight in watching me act like an idiot, not that I minded prancing about like a child.
 It was worth losing my dignity to see them happy…almost!

 Ultimately, being an au pair is a fantastic experience, and you will come back with your eyes open to the world, tanned (if you chose your location wisely) and with friends who you’ll hopefully have for a long time.
+It’s also very much a two-way street in that the family benefits greatly from the experience too.
+For example, this Au Pair Sydney program has brought together children with people from around the world allowing them to learn about other countries and cultures whilst also receiving quality care and, often, tuition.
 For those of you who are looking to make money over the summer, there are definitely more lucrative jobs out there, but the money I made working as an au pair covered my entire summer’s travelling as well as leaving me with some left over for college.
 It’s definitely an experience I would recommend because even though the word au pair can sometimes translate as ‘slave,’ you’ll learn an awful lot about people and other cultures as well as returning home with a bucket load of stories, memories and an insatiable appetite for travel.